MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns a **COLORREF** structure containing the previous color.

 ### Remarks
- This member function emulates the functionality of the [LVM_SETINSERTMARKCOLOR](http://msdn.microsoft.com/library/windows/desktop/bb761184) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_SETINSERTMARKCOLOR](http://msdn.microsoft.com/library/windows/desktop/bb761184) message, as described in the Windows SDK.

 ##  <a name="clistctrl__setitem"></a>  CListCtrl::SetItem
  Sets some or all of a list view item's attributes.